 2019 Watershed Groups Working with Municipalities for Greater Impact

 March 16, 2019

-Download materials from the March 16, 2019 Watershed Workshop here: Johnston Run Revitalization Council presentation presentation, Yellow Breeches Watershed Association presentation presentation, and Watershed Alliance of Adams County presentation presentation Watershed groups across the South Mountain region have made great strides in protecting and improving water quality, keeping riparian areas as green space, and raising awareness about the importance of our rivers and streams.
+Download materials from the March 16, 2019 Watershed Workshop here: Johnston Run Revitalization Council presentation, Yellow Breeches Watershed Association presentation, and Watershed Alliance of Adams County presentation Watershed groups across the South Mountain region have made great strides in protecting and improving water quality, keeping riparian areas as green space, and raising awareness about the importance of our rivers and streams.
 When these groups work collaboratively with their local municipalities, the impact of these partnerships magnifies the results and ensures longevity of the projects.
 That is why Capital RC&D partnered with the South Mountain Partnership to organize a FREE half-day work-shop on Saturday, March 16 from 9:00 am to noon at the Adams County Conservation District Office.
 This free workshop was open to members of watershed groups in Adams, Cumberland, Franklin, and York counties, as well as staff from municipalities in those counties.
 Approximately 40 attendees heard from several watershed groups in the region about how they work effectively with their local municipalities on watershed protection efforts, and learn about potential funding opportunities from the South Mountain Partnership.

 2018 South Mountain Partnership Trails Workshop